Azure Function HTTP Trigger

 }

 Now our Azure function HTTP Trigger is ready.
 Let’s run the function to check if it is working as expected.
 Press F5 to run the project.
-You can able to see the project ran successfully without any issues and provides us with the Http Azure Function URL to access the function.
+You can see the project ran successfully without any issues and provided us with the Http Azure Function URL to access the function.

 The URL is like below